-This might seem like a pain, but you only have to do this the first month.
+This might seem like a pain, but you have to do this only for the first month.
 It’s important to include every single expense and expenditure.
 This might seem finicky, but it’s the key to a successful budget.

 Unsure where to start?
-Look through your credit card bills, bank account statements and that teetering stack of bills in your dining room.
-The first month’s budget is likely to be less than perfect, but that’s okay.
+Look through your credit card bills, bank statements and that teetering stack of bills in your dining room.
+The first month’s budget is likely to be less than perfect, but that’s OK.

 Knowing how much you earn, spend and owe is the point of a budget and a necessary step.
 Knowledge is key.

 Be honest with yourself.
 You might be tempted to put just $300 into the monthly column for food in order to balance the budget, but unless you have a time machine back to 1964, that’s probably not a realistic figure.
 And unless you’re honest about your numbers, you’re only setting yourself up for failure.